dalijolijo/electrum-bitcore-server/HOWTO.md

 Before starting the electrum server your bitcored should have processed all blocks and caught up to the current height of the network (not just the headers).
-You should also set up your system to automatically start bitcored at boot time, running as the 'creditbit' user.
+You should also set up your system to automatically start bitcored at boot time, running as the 'bitcore' user.
 Check your system documentation to find out the best way to do this.

 ### Step 4.
 Download and install Electrum Server